MiguelFloresA/MiguelFloresA/README.md

 </div>

 ## Projects
-- Detection Lab
-- SOC Automation Project
-- <a href="https://github.com/MiguelFloresA/test-lab/tree/main"> test project </a>
+- <a href="https://github.com/MiguelFloresA/Capturing-and-Analyzing-Network-traffic-using-sniffer/tree/main">Capturing and Analyzing Traffic using a Sniffer </a>